colabottles/toddl/posts/an-event-apart-boston-2018.md

 The began the second half to the day and the part of the day I was waiting for, some more light shed on CSS Grids and the new direction of web design and CSS by the next three speakers, Rachel Andrew, Eric Meyer, and Jen Simmons.

-Rachel started with &quot;Graduating to Grid&quot;.
+Rachel started with &ldquo;Graduating to Grid&rdquo;.
 Telling the audience to understand CSS, you don’t have to memorize everything, just have a great understanding of it.
 Understanding the cascade, of Cascading Style Sheets, inheritance, specificity.
 You don’t need a grid-based solution to everything, build your own framework, and Rachel even spoke about Bootstrap! **_GASP!_**

 <blockquote cite="Rachel Andrew">Don’t be afraid of the future of CSS Grids, be excited!</blockquote>